 I was in heaven running around taking photos and playing with animals.
 I would have been content to lay on the beach the rest of the day but this is a diving trip and soon the captain called us back.
 I was actually a bit sad to get back on the boat.
 But who would want to leave a scene like this?

-After our Allan’s Cay stop there were two more dives but I only did one and decide this is a pretty good pattern for the trip, doing every other dive and giving myself time to enjoy the boat in between.
+I established a pattern for the trip on this day, doing every other dive and giving myself time to enjoy the boat in between.
 Lucky for me I’ve got insider tips from the divemaster on which ones are must do’s!
-Not to mention I have to rest up for New Year’s Eve tomorrow night…